-People with MS who avoid saturated fats (such as meat or dairy fat) but consume unsaturated fats (such as those from fish and flax) typically have reduced progression of the disease – and in many cases experience minimal effects from it.
+People with MS who avoid saturated fats, such as those from meat and dairy but consume unsaturated fats, such as those from fish and flaxseed oil, typically have reduced progression of the disease – and in many cases experience minimal effects from it.

 The most important research on MS diets to date has been done by Professor Roy Swank, who conducted a 34-year study that showed people with MS consuming a diet low in saturated fat had dramatically better health outcomes.

 The OMS 7-Step Recovery Program build on Swank’s pioneering work, taking into account modern data on fats as well as additional evidence on other dietary factors.

 Watch this video to get a quick overview of our MS diet recommendations:

 1. Reduce saturated fat intake by:

 - Not cooking with oil (other than baking with olive oil)

 - Avoiding processed, pre-made or commercially baked foods that contain harmful oils

 - Avoid oils/fats such as coconut and cocoa that are solid at room temperature

 - Consuming oily fish three times per week